cardstack/card-pay-protocol/README.md

 The `TransferPrepaidCardHandler` is a contract that handles the `transfer` action.
 This contract will receive a "transfer" action and an ABI encoded signature from the prepaid card's original EOA owner that authorizes the transfer of ownership from the `ActionHandler`.
 This contract will then call the `PrepaidCardManager.transfer()` function to perform a gnosis safe transfer of the prepaid card to the new EOA owner using the provided signature of the previous EOA owner of the prepaid card.

 ### RegisterRewardProgramHandler
 The `RegisterRewardProgramHandler` is a contract that handles the `registerRewardProgram` action.
 This contract will receive reward program registration payments from the `ActionHandler`.
-This contract will call the `RewardManager` to register the reward program that tally knows about.
-This contract will collect a protocol fee from the registration to offset the gas charges for reward functions.
-This contract sends the protocol fee to a designated address that is used to collect protocol fees (for rewards).
-The gas policy is set to "false"; the prepaid card will pay a protocol fee, i.e. `rewardProgramRegistrationFeeInSpend=500`
+This contract will call the `RewardManager` to register the reward program and set a _Reward Program Admin_.
+This contract sends the protocol fee to a designated address that is used to collect protocol fees (for rewards), i.e. `rewardProgramRegistrationFeeInSpend`.
+See [reward glossary](#rewardmanager).

 ### RegisterRewardeeHandler
 The `RegisterRewardeeHandler` is a contract that handles the `registerRewardee` action.
 This contract will receive rewardee registration payments from the `ActionHandler`.
-This contract will call the `RewardManager` to register rewardee under a reward program and create a reward safe for the rewardee.
-The gas policy is set to "true"; the prepaid card will pay for gas in it's issuing token.
+This contract will call the `RewardManager` to register _Rewardee_ under a reward program and create a reward safe for the rewardee.
+The prepaid card used for `registerRewardee` action will pay for the gas transaction cost in it's issuing token.

 ### LockRewardProgramHandler
 The `LockRewardProgramHandler` is a contract that handles the `lockRewardProgram` action.
-This contract will call the `RewardManager` to update the lock state of the reward program.
-The gas policy is set to "true"; the prepaid card will pay for gas in it's issuing token
+This contract will call the `RewardManager` to update the lock state of the reward program, i.e. turn it on or off.
+The prepaid card used for `lockRewardProgram` will pay for the gas transaction cost in it's issuing token.

 ### UpdateRewardProgramAdminHandler
 The `UpdateRewardProgramAdminHandler` is a contract that handles the `updateRewardProgramAdmin` action.
-This contract will call the `RewardManager` to update the `rewardProgramAdmin` that can control the reward program.
-The gas policy is set to "true"; the prepaid card will pay for gas in it's issuing token.
+This contract will call the `RewardManager` to update the _Reward Program Admin_ that CAN control and manage the reward program.
+The prepaid card used for `updateRewardProgramAdmin` will pay for the gas transaction cost in it's issuing token.

 ### AddRewardRuleHandler
 The `AddRewardRuleHandler` is a contract that handles the `addRewardRule` action.
 This contract will call the `RewardManager` to add a rule to a reward program.
-The gas policy is set to "true"; the prepaid card will pay for gas in it's issuing token.
+The prepaid card used for `updateRewardProgramAdmin` will pay for the transaction cost gas in it's issuing token.

 ### PayRewardTokensHandler
 The `PayRewardTokensHandler` is a contract that handles the `payRewardTokens` action.
-This contract will send token transfers to fill up pool for a particular reward program.
-The gas policy is set to "true"; the prepaid card will pay for gas in it's issuing token.
+This contract will send token transfers to fill up the `RewardPool` with reward tokens for a particular reward program.
+The prepaid card used for `payRewardTokens` will pay for the transaction cost gas in it's issuing token.

 ### Exchange
 The `Exchange` is a contract that handles converting to and from §SPEND tokens from any other CPXD token, as well as getting the current USD rate for any of the CPXD tokens (which accompanies calls to `PrepaidCardManager.send()`).
 This contract is also responsible to determining if the USD rate that is being requested by `PrepaidCardManager.send()` calls falls within an allowable margin.
 We use the idea of a "rate lock" as part of the way in which callers call the `PrepaidCardManager.send()` function.
 The reason being is that these calls are normally issued from a gnosis relay server in 2 steps.
 The first step is to get an estimation of the transaction and then generate a signature, and the second step is to issue the transaction with the data from the transaction estimate along with the signature.
 In between those 2 steps the USD rate for the prepaid card's issuing token may have changed.
 To accommodate USD rate fluctuations the caller is allowed to specify the USD rate they used as part of the transaction estimation.
 This contract will then determine if that requested rate is actually allowable given the current USD rate and a configured "rate drift" percentage.
 If the requested rate falls outside of the "rate drift" percentage, then the transaction will be reverted.
 To accommodate the fact that we allow the caller to provide the USD rate to use, we have a pessimistic prepaid card face value calculation that we employ in `PrepaidCardManager.faceValue()` which uses the most pessimistic rate allowable given the "rate drift percentage" to calculate the prepaid card's face value after it's been used at least one time.